kuzzleio/sdk-jvm/README.md

 </dependency>
 ```

+This SDK has 2 jar files that you can use:
+* `sdk-jvm-<version>.jar`: this is the fat jar version, containing the SDK and all its dependencies.
+* `sdk-jvm-<version>-without-dependencies.jar`: this is the thin jar version of the SDK, without any dependencies included in it.

+Depending on your project, you might need one or the other version of the SDK: if you already use some of the dependencies needed by the SDK, then you need to use the thin jar version.
+Otherwise, you may use the fat jar one.

 ⚠️ Warning
-If you are using the `sdk-jvm-X.Y.Z.jar` in a Kotlin Android Studio project, consider adding the following lines to your `build.gradle` file:
+If you are using the fat jar, you might have duplicate dependencies issues in a Kotlin Android Studio project.
+Add the following lines to your `build.gradle` file:

 ```groovy
 configurations {